Now don't just sit there, slack-jawed, buggy-eyed...

 - Every single member of Buggy's crew after Luffy's miraculous rescue.

 - In Alabasta, Luffy performs a Gum-Gum Rocket to get to a restaurant, because he's hungry…as usual.
 He flies into Smoker, knocking him and Portgas D. Ace through at least fifteen walls before he asks the chef for food.
-Everyone in the restaurant has this expression, not just because of his Dynamic Entry, but because he just sent Ace flying, and Ace is a member of the Whitebeard Pirates.
+Everyone in the restaurant has this expression, not just because of his Dynamic Entry, but because he just sent Ace flying, and Ace is a very high-ranking member of the Whitebeard Pirates.

 - Done frequently with Spandam, in his equally frequent Oh Crap moments.

 - The reaction of everyone present when Robin uses her powers to squeeze Franky's testicles.

 - Although it wasn't on a full page, Perona pretty much had a very similar expression as Enel when she realized her powers (which makes people feel extremely negative about themselves) can't work on Usopp.